SamuelHdez/oneERNI-global-hackaton/README.md

 ## Description

-This repository contains the code for the oneERNI global hackathon project.
+This repository contains the code for the oneERNI global hackathon divertiteam project.

 ## Technologies Used for Web Application